Arr0way/arr0way.github.io/_posts/2021-05-30-ssrf-cheat-sheet.md

 ### What is a DNS rebinding attack?

-In certain situations a target function may check a hostname "blindly" against a whitelist/blacklist without verification of the the resolution IP address.
-Once the hostname has been determined OK by the above function it is then passed to the function which it is intended to protect.
+In some cases, a target function may "blindly" validate a hostname against a allowlist (aka whitelist) or denylist (aka blacklist) without verifying the resolved IP address.
+Once the hostname is deemed acceptable by this initial check, it is then passed to the underlying function it was meant to protect.

 ### How to exploit a vulnerable function